-In developing advice on non-guaranteed charges and benefits, the actuary requires a redetermination policy for the business.
-This is the policy which the client seeks to employ in the redetermination of non-guaranteed charges and benefits.
+4.2 Client's Policy-In developing advice on non-guaranteed charges and benefits, the actuary requires a redetermination policy for the business.
+This is the policy that the client seeks to employ in the redetermination of non-guaranteed charges and benefits.
 Such policy includes the client's solvency, marketing, and profit objectives.
 In order to implement the policy, the client will seek to follow a set of operating practices (such as investment, underwriting, claims, sales, service, and administrative) which affect initial pricing and subsequent repricing actions.